-Participants may borrow from their accounts once each year a minimum of \$1,000, up to a maximum equal to the lesser of \$50,000 or 50% of their total vested account balance.
+Participants may borrow from their accounts, once each year, a minimum of \$1,000, up to a maximum equal to the lesser of \$50,000 or 50% of their total vested account balance (excluding matching contributions).
 At any time, only one loan may be outstanding per participant.
-Loan transactions are treated as transfers between the investment funds and the participant loans fund.
-Loan terms range up to 5 years, or up to 15 years for the purchase of a primary residence.
+Loan transactions are treated as transfers between the investment fund and the participant loans fund.
+Loan terms range up to 5 years, or up to 15 years from the purchase of a primary residence.
 The loans bear a rate of interest equal to the prime rate on the date of the loan distribution.
 Principal and interest is generally paid ratably through regular payroll deductions.
-Notes receivable from participants totaling \$275,394 and \$286,106 were outstanding at December 31, 2019 and 2018, respectively, bearing interest rates ranging from 3.25% to 5.50% at December 31, 2019 and 2018.
+Notes receivable from participants totaling \$7,088,644 and \$7,160,573 were outstanding at December 31, 2019 and 2018, respectively, bearing interest rates ranging from 3.25% to 8.25% at December 31, 2019 and 2018.